Internet Explorer is not fully supported on our site. Please try Google Chrome or Microsoft Edge for the best experience.

 A UV water purifier disinfects biologically unsafe water (lake water, seawater, well water, etc.) without using any chemicals.
 A UV purifier is often used as pre-treatment and perfect for defense in natural disasters when the city water supply has been compromised.
-When a Boil Water Advisory (BWA) is issued, a UV system helps protect your water from bacteria and viruses that could make you sick.
+When a Boil Water Advisory (BWA) is issued, ultraviolet disinfection helps protect your water from bacteria and viruses that could make you sick.
 The UV light eliminates the need for chemical disinfectants, making ultraviolet water treatment an eco-friendly option.

 - • Well water

 A UV water purifier is made up of a chamber that encapsulates the quartz sleeve that protects the UV lamp.
 The UV lamp contains little beads of mercury that vaporize and fuel the lamp to emit UV radiation.
 One or two O-rings, held in place by the glad nut (or cap), hold the quartz sleeve to the chamber and keep water from leaking.

 UV water purification does not remove contaminants from water.
 It deactivates 99.99% of microorganisms by altering their DNA so that they cannot reproduce and spread disease.
 Once the UV light attacks the bacteria, they’re no longer capable of infecting the water supply.

 A UV water purifier deactivates:

 - • Streptococcus